AlexFreik/pranic-diet-blog/clbeam1do000008lcee1ced4z.md

 ## Steps

-1. Wash the potatoes, cut them into large slices and can be baked with the peel.
+1. Cut potatoes into large slices.
+You can bake with the peel.

 2. Spread the slices on a baking sheet, sprinkle with spices, and salt, then sprinkle abundantly with oil.